olizilla/see-other/README.md

 With a minor abuse of the [Cache] api, it handles periodically refreshing the dnslink too.

-If you are totally lost, then https://blog.fleek.co/posts/immutable-ipfs is a good primer on permenant vs mutable URs
+If you are totally lost, then https://blog.fleek.co/posts/immutable-ipfs is a good primer on permenant vs mutable URLs

 ## Getting started